agilexrm-docs/docs/guides/AgileDialogs-UserGuide.md

 ![](media/AgileDialogsUserGuide/AgileDialogsUserGuide_21.png)

->   …or selecting multiple items:
+>   ...or selecting multiple items:

 ![](media/AgileDialogsUserGuide/AgileDialogsUserGuide_22.png)

->   …or just show the list for information purposes:
+>   ...or just show the list for information purposes:

 ![](media/AgileDialogsUserGuide/AgileDialogsUserGuide_23.png)

--   **File**: This allows selecting a file from the user’s PC.
+-   **File**: This allows selecting a file from the user's PC.
 Click on the button and the selected file will start uploading:

 ![](media/AgileDialogsUserGuide/AgileDialogsUserGuide_24.png)